barchart/alerting-service-public/docs/content/concepts/connecting.md

 ## Using the API

-There is no need to perform a _connect_ action when using the REST-ful API — each request is completely independent of previous requests.
+There is no need to perform a _connect_ action when using the REST-ful API — each request is completely independent.